 One of the most popular times to visit the area is around October when the Lanzones festival happens.
 In any case, Camiguin is graced with good weather all year-round so don’t hesitate in making plans to visit soon.
 Your vacation in Camiguin will be a more memorable one.

-For more travel deals, flights and hotels, check our Shopback travel page and book that dream trip now.
+For more travel deals, flights and hotels, check our Shopback travel deals and book that dream trip now.

 Feature image credit: Faith Mari | Flickr